 Q11.
-Why are educated unemployed a peculiar problem of India?
+Why is educated unemployed a peculiar problem of India?

 Q12.
 In which field do you think India can build the maximum employment opportunity?

-Ans: Measures in the education system to mitigate the problem of the educated unemployed:
+Ans: Some measures that can be taken in the education system to mitigate the problem of educated unemployed are as follows:

 Q14.
-Can you imagine some village which initially had no job opportunities but later came up with many?
+Can you imagine some village that initially had no job opportunities but later came up with many?

 Q15.
-Which capital would you consider the best - land, labour, physical capital and human capital?
+Which capital would you consider the best - land, labor, physical capital, and human capital?
 Why?